wawancenggoro/langchain_rag_example/README.md

 pip install -r requirements.txt
 ```

+As this repository use an LLM and an embedding model from Deka LLM API by Lintasarta Cloudeka, you need to put Deka LLM API key in the [var.enve](var.env) file to access Deka LLM.
+You can get your API key by contacting Lintasarta Cloudeka [here](https://cloudeka.id/).

 ## Add reference documents to vector database

 Before we can use RAG with LLM, we first need to add reference documents to a vector database.
 Run the following command to add the content of a pdf as reference documents to a vector database: